 The Work Experience Reporting Form has separate sections for different types of automotive industry job experience, and your work experience must match the kind of certification you are trying to achieve.
 For example, experience as a Repair Technician (automobile, truck, school bus, etc.) does not satisfy the experience requirements for Collision Damage Estimator (test B6), Automobile Service Consultant (test C1), or Parts Specialist (tests P1, P2, and P4).

-You may receive credit for up to one year of your two-year work experience requirement by substituting relevant formal training in one, or a combination, of the following:
+You may receive credit for some of the work experience requirement by substituting relevant formal training.
+For specific details, refer to the information in the linked form below.

 A valid provincial automotive trade certificate is acceptable evidence of sufficient work experience.
 Please include a copy of your provincial license with your completed report form.